Digital-Working-Group/voice-standardize/pydub/README.md

 ```

 ## Jupyter Notebook Examples
-Please run [jupyter notebook](https://docs.jupyter.org/en/latest/running.html) and see `pydub/voice_standardize_examples.ipynb` for an interactive set of examples.
+Please run [jupyter notebook](https://docs.jupyter.org/en/latest/running.html) and see [voice_standardize_examples.ipynb](voice_standardize_examples.ipynb) for an interactive set of examples.
 Also, see the usage example sections below.

 ## Standardizing Voice Files
 See `run_standardize.main()` for usage examples utilizing audio files in the `../sample_audio` directory.
 The `pydub_standardize.standardize()` function takes in an input audio filepath (`audio_fp`) and a set of keyword arguments: